 - 1. For per diem amounts:

 - a.
 The regular federal per diem rate.

 - b.
 The standard meal allowance.

 - c.
 The high-low rate.

 - 2. For car expenses:

 - a.
-The standard mileage rate. - b.
+The standard mileage rate.

+- b.
 A fixed and variable rate (FAVR).

 Car allowance.
 Your employee is considered to have accounted to you for car expenses that do not exceed the standard mileage rate.
-For 2007, the standard mileage rate for each business mile is 48.5 cents per mile for all business miles.
+For 2008, the standard mileage rate for each mile of business use is: